Annabella Drummond: Queen of Scots

 Annabella was crowned as queen at Scone Abbey by John of Peebles, Bishop of Dunkeld, on 15 August 1390.
 In March 1391, parliament granted Annabella an annual pension of 2,500 merks, a notably large sum, for the maintenance of her court and entourage.
 As queen, Annabella maintained a correspondence with Richard II of England, writing two letters to him in 1394.

-According to tradition, Annabella favored the town of Inverkeithing, in Fife, as a royal residence.
+Annabella favoured the town of Inverkeithing, in Fife, as a royal residence, possibly residing in the building known today as Inverkeithing Friary.
+Inverkeithing Parish Church font, an elaborately carved baptismal font, was given to the Church of St Peters in c.
+1398; it is decorated with the arms of the King and Queen, has been associated with Annabella.

+Annabella traditionally gifted a baptismal font, decorated with the Royal Arms of Scotland and those of the Drummond family, to Inverkeithing Parish Church.

 In April 1398, Annabella attended a general council at Scone Abbey alongside her husband, where the king and queen listened to a sermon preached by Walter Trail, Bishop of St. Andrews, about the state of affairs in Scotland.
-At this council, Annabella's eldest son David was elevated to the title of Duke of Rothesay.
-Annabella was a crucial figure in her eldest son's rise to political prominence.
+At this council, Annabella's eldest son, David, was elevated to the title of Duke of Rothesay.
+Annabella was a crucial figure in David's rise to political prominence.
 Later in 1398, Annabella arranged a tournament in Edinburgh, where David was knighted.
 By this time, Annabella's husband was facing severe criticism over his governance of Scotland.
-Probably with Annabella's implicit support, Robert III was removed from power in January 1399 and replaced by David, Duke of Rothesay, as regent of the kingdom.
-Annabella's husband seems to have suffered from chronic illness, which likely contributed to his surrender of authority.
+Probably with Annabella's implicit support, Robert III was removed from power in 1399, allowing David to become regent of the kingdom.
+Annabella's brother, Malcolm Drummond, Lord of Mar, was also a prominent supporter of her eldest son's regency.
+Robert III's apparent chronic illness likely contributed to his decision to surrender power.

 Annabella attended the general council that removed her husband from power, held at Perth in January 1399, where she formally complained that her brother-in-law, Robert, who had now become Duke of Albany, was abusing his office of Chamberlain of Scotland to prevent the payment of her annual pension.

-Annabella's brother, Malcolm Drummond, Lord of Mar, was a prominent supporter of her eldest son's regency.
 Annabella resided primarily in eastern Scotland, particularly at Dunfermline, during her later years, where her youngest son, James, was raised as a member of her household.
-Annabella died at Scone in late 1401, probably in October, as her death was described by Andrew of Wyntoun as occurring in "the harvest time".
+Annabella died at Scone in late 1401, probably in October, as Andrew of Wyntoun described her death as occurring in "the harvest time".
 She was buried at Dunfermline Abbey.
-After his death in 1406, Annabella's husband, Robert III, chose to be buried at Paisley Abbey, rather than alongside Annabella's body at Dunfermline.
+Prior to his own death in 1406, Robert III chose to be buried at Paisley Abbey rather than alongside Annabella's body at Dunfermline.

 Andrew of Wyntoun and Walter Bower, who were both contemporaries of Annabella, were complimentary towards the queen.
 Bower, the author of the Scotichronicon, concluded that Annabella's death was an important factor in the downfall of her eldest son, David, shortly afterwards.
 In his Orygynale Cronykil of Scotland, Wyntoun described Annabella as "faire, honorabil, and pleasand; cunnand, curtays in her efferis; luvand, and large to strangeris."